-At the Masters School, you’ll learn to speak your mind.
+At The Masters School, you’ll learn to speak your mind.
 You’ll listen enthusiastically.
 You’ll question everything.
 By tackling the most difficult questions, you’ll hone your critical, creative and collaborative thinking skills.
 You’ll need to bring everything — your fears, your doubts, your opinions — to the table because this is intellectual exploration at its best.

-Masters is distinguished by its novel approach of using the Harkness method of teaching around a singular, oval table.
-Harkness challenges students to achieve a higher level of engagement, to extract and construct their own meaning from the content, and then to share it courageously and articulately with their peers and teachers while gaining respect for the voices of others.
+Masters is distinguished by our use of the Harkness method, where we teach and learn around a singular, oval table.
+Harkness challenges students to achieve a higher level of engagement, to extract and construct their own meaning from the content, and then to share it courageously and articulately with their peers and teachers.
+When we gather around the table, students strengthen their own thoughts while gaining the respect for the voices of others.